 4.2.
 Other data transfer mechanisms are unlikely

-As the current withdrawal date is 1 November 2019, it is unlikely that it will be possible to rely on any of the other personal data transfer mechanisms:
+As the current withdrawal date is 1 November 2019 (update: the UK left the European Union on 31 January 2020), it is unlikely that it will be possible to rely on any of the other personal data transfer mechanisms:

 - There is no adequacy decision, because the UK is still part of the EEA.
 Additionally, before coming to such a decision, the European Commission performs a thorough assessment of the non-EEA national data protection system concerned making sure it provides adequate safeguards similar to those offered in the EEA.
 At the moment, the European Commission is not carrying out a such an assessment which usually takes some time as well.
 Recently, Timelex assisted the European Commission with its adequacy assessment for Japan leading to the EU adequacy decision for Japan.

 - Other data transfer mechanisms rely on the authorisation of a supervisory authority and possibly also the European Data Protection Board, meaning that it would take too much time to obtain the authorisation before the current withdrawal date.
 Data transfer mechanisms requiring authorisation are ad-hoc contractual clauses and binding corporate rules.
 The UK’s supervisory authority (the ICO) acknowledged that it will not authorise ad-hoc contractual clauses before the withdrawal date.

 - Derogations have to remain the exception.
 Relying on a derogation to transfer personal data on a repetitive basis is not allowed because the derogations have to remain the exception and not the rule.

 Update: the UK left the EU on 31 January 2020.
 There is now a transitional period until the end of December 2020, but this transitional period is extendable.
 During the transitional period, nothing will change in terms of data protection and the GDPR will continue to apply.
 It is so far unclear what will happen after the transitional period.